Why Would Anyone Care About My Personal Essay?

 Don’t block yourself!
 You should not be doing something better with your time.
 You should write about your life and share it with the world so that someone might read it and feel unburdened – the lifting of weights they hadn’t known how to name.
 That is the power of the personal essay.

-If you want to learn more about writing personal essays, join my 8-Week Intro to Personal Essay online class starting January 27th.
-You will get weekly writing prompts, connect with a fun community of fellow essayists, and have two chances to get your work critiqued by the group and the instructor.
+Take a Personal Essay workshop with us and connect with a fun community of fellow essayists, and have your work critiqued by the group and the instructor.